Fading of patch sheets in the dark

 L805, WF2010, ET8550

-You are right that we shouldn't open a can of worms in this forum nor tracing NASA flaws, but it would help a lot for users here to understand whether the Wilhlem Research documents referred to have still some validitiy or none at all - and if that flaw affects as well other test reports of that institute.
+You are right that we shouldn't open a can of worms in this forum nor tracing NASA flaws, but it would help a lot for users here to understand whether the Wilhelm Research documents referred to have still some validitiy or none at all - and if that flaw affects as well other test reports of that institute.

 But beyond that I think we can close the discussion at this point.
 I just will report the dark fading data of my current test as the data develop over time